-The following is a collaborative discussion that I was invited into by the amazing Emily Leedham.
+The following is a collaborative discussion that I was invited into by the amazing Emily.
 Intro and outro are Emily’s words.
 We are publishing this a year later because the process of editing it into a readable format was daunting and emotionally exhausting.
-This conversation is cross-posted on Emily’s website here.
+This conversation is posted here, but belongs to each of the participants.
 Collective ownership of ideas and words!
 I love it.

 My divorce was one of the most isolating events I have ever experienced.
 I got married young, so there were few of my friends who could relate to what I was going through or know how to offer support.
 It was also an emotionally exhausting situation most people understandably didn’t want to get too tangled up in.
 But I also shut a lot of people out.
 I was fragile and extremely sensitive to judgement.

 Around the same time, my friends Tiffany and Sarah were going through devastating breakups of their own.
 I reached out to them both after Tiffany had posted this article, If Community Were a Safe Space to Fall Apart.
 It spoke to the isolation and alienation I felt:

 “My friend and his former wife had gone through these divorces in secret and silence.
 Their union and wedding had been public.
 Their divorces took place mostly in the shadows.